iVis-at-Bilkent/cytoscape.js-view-utilities/README.md

 `instance.highlightNeighbors(args)`
 * Aliases: `instance.highlightNeighbours(args)`

 Highlights eles' neighborhood & unhighlights others' neighborhood (based on the color option) at first use.
+Similar to the highlight function, either the elements and highlighting option can both be sent in the arguments.
+If only the elements are sent, then the default highlight color is used.

 `instance.unhighlightNeighbors(eles)`
 * Aliases: `instance.unhighlightNeighbours(eles)`